Unemployment is at a 7 Year Low – Get Ready for the Top Talent Challenge

 Perhaps you offer employees the opportunity to set their own work schedules, work from home or earn sabbatical time off to pursue a special interest.
 Maybe you provide time for employees to volunteer or participate in community service efforts for the organizations they care about most or invest in extensive professional development and training.

-And if you aren’t doing any of these things?
+Specialization is key.
+And if you aren’t specializing in anything?
 Watch out you don’t fall behind in the war for talent.
 Your competitors are constantly looking for new and innovative ways to add value to the company culture and the employee experience—and job candidates are noticing and responding.

 Today’s most successful employers plan for staffing needs well before circumstances dictate.

-Rather than wait until a key employee gives notice or announces a months-long maternity leave, smart employers are planning for all possible scenarios now.
+Rather than wait until a key employee gives notice or announces a months-long maternity leave, plan for all possibilities now.
 This likely includes determining the skills and qualifications they’d need in hiring a replacement.
 And, it also includes creating a strategy to bring on short-term contract professionals to help cover short-term absences or ramp up for projects with specific start and end dates.

 Are you prepared to act quickly to cover long-term and short-term staffing gaps?
 If not, you should be.

-Whether your company is guilty of one of these common mistakes—or all three—the good news is that it’s never too late to turn your strategy around and position your company for hiring success in this increasingly competitive marketplace.
+Are you guilty of one of these common mistakes?
+The good news is it’s never too late to turn your strategy around and position your company for success.